-Students are required to earn at least one full credit of physical education by the end of their senior year.
-Fitness for Life, the required high school physical education class, is the foundation of individual lifetime fitness information.
+Students are required to earn at least one full credit of Physical Education by the end of their senior year.
+Fitness for Life, the required high school Physical Education class, is the foundation of individual lifetime fitness information.
 Additional courses are offered to support and extend individual fitness goals and interests.
-Personal fitness elective courses include aerobics, strength and conditioning, and walking.
-Sport oriented elective courses are offered in lifetime and team sports.
-A variety of dance courses also satisfy the physical education requirements for graduation (see Dance).
+Personal fitness elective courses include aerobics, strength and conditioning, and walking wellness.
+Sport-oriented elective courses are offered in lifetime and team sports.
+A variety of dance courses also satisfy the Physical Education requirements for graduation (see Dance).

 National Content Standards

 The National Content Standards publications define what a student should know and be able to do as result of a quality physical education program.
 States and local school districts across the country use these requirements to develop or revise existing standards, frameworks, and curricula.

 - Standard 1 - The physically literate individual demonstrates competency in a variety of motor skills and movement patterns.

 - Standard 2 - The physically literate individual applies knowledge of concepts, principles, strategies and tactics related to movement and performance.